This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Local anesthesia is a shot of medicine used to numb the area and dull the pain.
 You may still feel pressure or pushing during surgery.

 Your surgeon will place your head in a clamp to hold it in position.
 He or she will make an incision in your scalp and remove a small piece of skull bone.
 The glioma will be removed, and chemotherapy medicine will be placed in the area where your glioma was.
 The piece of bone will be replaced.
 Your surgeon will close the incision with stitches or staples.
 A bandage may be placed over the incision.

 You will be taken to a room to rest until you are fully awake.
 You will be monitored closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 You will then be able to go home or be taken to your hospital room.

 You may bleed more than expected or get an infection.
-Your blood vessels, nerves, or organs may be damaged during surgery.
-You may have side effects from the chemo, such as fatigue, diarrhea, or headaches.
+Blood vessels or other healthy tissue may be damaged during surgery.
 Your tumor may not be completely removed.
-You may get a blood clot in your limb.
-This may become life-threatening.
+You may develop a life-threatening blood clot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.